 Roughly speaking, small investors with 1 unit of wealth represent individual investors.
-Empirical evidences show that individual investors as a group lose money from their trading activities.
-So we will assume this group of investors does not possess information of positive value.
-Midsized investors with 4 unit of wealth possess information of moderate value.
-Large investors with 9 unit of wealth possess information of high value.
-The specific values of information possessed by investors will be quantified later.
+Empirical evidence shows that individual investors as a group lose money from their trading activities.
+So we will assume small investors do not possess private information.
+They base their trading decisions on past price movements and other public information.
+Empirical evidences show that large investors as a group make money from their trading activities.
+We assume the value of judgment from midsized investors with 4 unit of wealth is moderately positive and the value of judgment from large investors with 9 unit of wealth is significantly positive.
+The specific values of judgment by different investors will be quantified in the next paragraph.

-From calculations performed in the last section, the equilibrium levels of p, d and the proportion of risky asset are set to be 0.55, 0.24 and 0.4 respectively.
-From time to time, the price movement of the risky asset will deviate from the equilibrium level because of various reasons.
-For simplicity, we will assume d to be constant while p may change over time.
+From calculations performed in the last section, the equilibrium levels of p, d and the average proportion of risky asset held by an investor are 0.55, 0.24 and 0.4 respectively.
+However, from time to time, the probability of price movement of the risky asset will deviate from the equilibrium level because of various reasons.
 Investors with higher wealth level can detect more valuable information.
-Specifically, we assume large investors with 9 unit of wealth can detect all information $\{p, 1-p\}$ with p up to 0.6 and midsized investors with 4 unit of wealth can detect all information $\{p, 1-p\}$ with p up to 0.575.
+Specifically, we assume large investors with 9 unit of wealth can detect all information {p, 1-p} with p up to 0.6 and midsized investors with 4 unit of wealth can detect all information {p, 1-p} with p up to 0.575.

 We follow the standard literature on the assumptions of price movement of securities.
 The price of the risk free asset is assumed to be constant.
-The price movement of the risky asset is proportional to net active trading by the investors.
+The price movement of the risky asset is proportional to net active trading by the investors, except at the time of public release of information, when price can move without trading.
 Now we consider a trading process that lasts for four time periods.
-At the beginning of period one, the firm underlying the risky security starts a project.
-Investing in this security will generate payoff either 1 + d with probability 0.6 or 1 - d with probability 0.4 at the end of period two, at which time the earning from the project becomes publicly known.
+At the beginning of period one, the firm underlying the risky security starts a new project.
+The earning from this project will become known to the public at the end of period two.
+This new project is expected to generate profit that corresponds to a payoff in security that is either 1 + d with probability 0.6 or 1 - d with probability 0.4 in one time period if information is publicly revealed.
+This expected payoff is higher than the equilibrium payoff of either 1 + d with probability 0.55 or 1 - d with probability 0.45.
 Large investors with 9 unit of wealth detect this information and purchase additional shares of the risky security.
-The proportion of wealth they invest in the risky security after the purchasing, according to formula (8), is
+The proportion of wealth they invest in the risky security after the purchasing, according to formula (9), is